 Complete elimination of systematic gender discrimination needs the active involvement of people of all genders.
-Violence against women, child marriage, dowry, FGM, systemic discrimination against women, and gender inequality in education, politics, economics and science negatively impact the entire society.
+Violence against women, child marriage, dowry, FGM, and systemic inequality in education, politics, economics, and science negatively impact the entire society.
 Sadly, the majority of women’s rights and gender equality activists worldwide are women.
 There are a number of reasons for this.
 Primarily, a lot of people think feminism is an anti-male movement.
 But, in reality, feminism is a movement against a system that consistently portrays women as inferior, incapable, and objectifies and oppress them. moreover, some men consider women’s fights for equal rights as a threat to their power and privileges.
 It’s not easy for men to engage as allies.
-In fact, it could be quite challenging for them, depending on one’s social and cultural background.
-In this post, we’ve tried to simplify and break down the issue of gender equality for men.
-We’ve also outlined an actionable guidelines for men to promote gender equality and women empowerment.
+In fact, it could be quite challenging for men to come up as a feminist, depending on one’s social and cultural background.
+In this post, I’ve tried to simplify and break down the issue of gender equality for men.
+I’ve also outlined actionable guidelines for men to promote gender equality and women empowerment.

 - HREA human rights education

 - Institute for Development Studies – Voices for Change ‘Gender Hub’

 - World Bank Open Learning Campus – Gender

 - Deakin University Gender and Development Online Course

 2. Reflect on your own life to Acknowledge your Privileges

 Accepting your privileges as a man is the first critical step in becoming an ally.
 Look around yourself and your surroundings to figure out signs of gender-based differences and discrimination.
 Do you and your partner, your mother, and father, brother and sister, son and daughter enjoy the same rights, privileges, opportunities in their every day lives towards pursuing their career goals, education, expressing their social and political views or leading their lives the way they want?